Spaghetti Carbonara: the creamy italian pasta

 Spaghetti Carbonara

-Spaghetti carbonara, one of the most famous Italian recipes all around the world, comes from Lazio.
+Spaghetti à la carbonara or pasta carbonara, one of the most famous Italian recipes all around the world, comes from Lazio.
 If you have already been to Rome, you must have tasted it there.
+This recipe is an authentic Italian pasta.

 Although several versions may be found in cookbooks, the authentic carbonara is made with only a few ingredients: long-shaped pasta like spaghetti, pancetta (or thick-cut bacon), eggs, Pecorino Romano cheese, salt, and some pepper.
 Nothing more is added—no onion or garlic, no cream, no butter or oil.
 That’s the reason why it is less rich in calories than you may think.